-- Do not administer to patients with hypersensitivity or tendon damage during a previous treatment with a fluoroquinolone. - Administer with caution to patients: - over 60 years or on corticosteroid treatment (increased risk of tendon damage); - with diabetes or history of mental disorders or seizures. - May cause: - tendinitis, tendon rupture, moderate QT prolongation; - gastrointestinal disturbances (abdominal or epigastric pain, diarrhoea); - neurological disorders (headache, psychosis, seizures, etc.); - photosensitivity; - hypersensitvity reactions, hypo/hyperglycaemia; - rarely: crystalluria, peripheral neuropathy, ototoxicity. - For the management of adverse effects, see Appendix 17. - Avoid or use with caution and under close monitoring in patients taking other QT prolonging drugs (Appendix 19) or warfarin. - Do not administer simultaneously with: antacids containing magnesium/aluminium, calcium, iron and zinc salts (administer 2 hours apart). - Pregnancy: - DR-TB: use if benefits outweigh the risks (safety not established). - DS-TB: do not use. - Breastfeeding: - DR-TB: avoid breastfeeding during treatment (no absolute contra-indication). - DS-TB: avoid breastfeeding during treatment.
+- Do not administer to patients with hypersensitivity reaction or tendon damage during a previous treatment with a fluoroquinolone. - Administer with caution to patients: - over 60 years or on corticosteroid treatment (increased risk of tendon damage); - with diabetes or history of psychiatric disorders or seizures. - May cause: - tendinitis, tendon rupture, moderate QT prolongation; - gastrointestinal disturbances (abdominal or epigastric pain, diarrhoea); - nervous system or psychiatric disorders (headache, seizures, psychosis, etc.); - photosensitivity; - hypersensitivity reactions, hypo/hyperglycaemia; - rarely: crystalluria, peripheral neuropathy, ototoxicity. - For the management of adverse effects, see Appendix 17. - Avoid or use with caution and under close monitoring in patients taking other QT prolonging drugs (Appendix 19) or warfarin. - Do not administer simultaneously with antacids containing magnesium/aluminium, calcium, iron and zinc salts (administer 2 hours apart). - Pregnancy: - DR-TB: use if the benefits outweigh the risks (safety not established). - DS-TB: do not use. - Breastfeeding: - DR-TB: avoid breastfeeding during treatment (no absolute contra-indication). - DS-TB: avoid breastfeeding during treatment.